Draycot, Oxfordshire

-Draycot (or Draycott) is a hamlet on the River Thame, in the civil parish of Tiddington-with-Albury, in the South Oxfordshire district, in the county of Oxfordshire, England.
+Draycot is a hamlet on the River Thame, in the civil parish of Tiddington-with-Albury, in the South Oxfordshire district, in the county of Oxfordshire, England.
 It is situated approximately 4½ miles to the west of Thame.
 In 1881 it had a population of 17.

 The name derives from Old English dræg (a slipway or drag, a sledge, or a dray), with cot (a cottage or shelter).

 After the Norman Conquest the lord of the manor was Richard, son of Rainfrid de Bretteville whilst Milo of Wallingford was tenant-in-chief.
 In 1086, the Domesday Book recorded Draycot as having seven households (five villager and two slave).
 There were two ploughlands, one lord's plough team, one men's plough team, and a ten acre meadow.

 In 1886 the hamlet was incorporated into Waterstock civil parish, and subsequently in 1954 transferred to Tiddington-with-Albury, reducing Waterstock to 903 acres.